-Our Electric Motor Training two-day course highlights the most important problems, principles and concepts related to the induction motor, proper installation, maintenance, testing and operation of electric motors into the distribution system.
+This 2-Day Electric Motor Training Course highlights the most important problems, principles and concepts related to the induction motor, proper specification, installation, protection and control, maintenance, testing and management of electric motors into the distribution system.
 This electric motors control seminar will not only discuss the traditional motor performance for motors on fixed voltage/frequency power sources (Utility Power), but will provide in depth discussion on how to employ tools and strategies to better determine the performance behavior of the same motor when operated by Scalar (Volts per Hertz) and Vector Variable Frequency Drives.

 This is the most practical presentation approach for understanding the behaviour of the AC Motor.
 Understand how Voltage, Frequency, Temperature, Ambient, Environment and other conditions relate to the proper selection of the motor.

-After completion of this motor presentation, the student will:
+After completion of this Electric Motor Training Course, the student will:

-As a bonus for attending this course, the instructor will provide several hundred pages of technical material in pdf filesto support the 300+ plus slides that were presented in this seminar.
+As a bonus for attending this Electric Motor Training Course course, the instructor will provide several hundred pages of technical material in pdf filesto support the 300+ plus slides that were presented in this seminar.
 The bonus material will also be included for other motor issues that were not covered in this presentation due to time constraints providing a good reference to the student.